Kakalanp/Portfolio-Joaquin/README.md

 > This is my portfolio, following Microverse indications for this project.

-I used the perset, example, number three from the figma list we were given.
+I used the perset number three from the figma list we were given.

 ## Built With